Doxuno

 DISPUTE RESOLUTION

-Any dispute arising out of or in connection with this Agreement shall be resolved exclusively in the courts of the Province of Ontario, and each party hereby attorns to the jurisdiction of such courts.
+Any dispute arising out of or in connection with this Agreement shall be resolved exclusively in the courts of the Province of Ontario, to whose jurisdiction the parties attorn.

 10.